 Microaggressions and Moral Cultures by Jason Manning (2015) The paper that sparked off the recent interest in this topic.

 Countries like Australia are ditching it.
 We have ancient and effective laws against incitement that are enough to handle direct harms.
 Look at Sweden.
-It has the most draconian Hate Speech legislation and has an exploding problem with extreme far right nationalism.
-A significant part of the problem is that honest dialogue is impossible because the laws are used a a political weapon.
+It has the most draconian Hate Speech legislation and has an exploding problem with extreme far-right nationalism.
+A significant part of the problem is that honest dialogue is impossible because the laws are used a political weapon.

 Here in Denmark where we have great free speech, we have no such problems.
 People speak freely, there is a marketplace of ideas, pragmatic and fair solutions are created where all stakeholders – including the often silenced minorities – are considered.
 This leads to increased social cohesion, not less.